 Chemical engineering deals with the use of physical sciences, life sciences and mathematics to process raw materials and elements into other forms.
 Within this branch also fall the production of new materials and technologies, such as molecular engineering.
 The title given to those who are employed within this branch is generally "process engineer" or "chemical engineer".Chemical Engineering

-Electrical engineering is a field of engineering that is concerned wholly with the manipulation and application of electricity.
+Electrical engineering is concerned wholly with the manipulation and application of electricity.
 This type of engineering uses electricity or electronics to conduct energy or to process information.
 Generally, this field is further distinguished between electrical engineering and electronic engineering.
 The former deals with the transmission of electricity while the latter deals with processing information using computers.Electrical Engineering

 These newly developed fields of engineering often times don't fall in the four other categories of engineering.
 This is mainly due to the fact that science and research are forever changing and evolving.
 Some of the new technology produced doesn't fit in the traditional categories and its principles are based on vastly different foundations.
 Often times, engineering fields also fall in this category if they are a hybridization of different specialties.Specialized & Hybridized

 Civil Engineering is the branch of engineering focusing on the design, assembly and maintenance of physical environments, either manmade or naturally built.
 The branch deals with things like buildings and bridges to canals and dams.
 Civil engineers find work in both public sectors (cities to national governments) and private sectors (private homeowners to companies).Civil Engineering

 Mechanical engineering uses the principles of physics & materials science to construct mechanical systems.
 Within this field, heat and mechanical power are combined to create and operate machinery.
 It is important that mechanical engineers have a thorough understanding of the principles of physics, especially thermodynamics, as well as a good foundation in mechanics and materials science.Mechanical Engineering